 Read about his five recommendations on unusual cultural festivals.

-This is the largest festival in Scandinavia for traditional and world music and dance from all over the world.
-The festival was established in 1990 and takes place in the beginning of July every year.
-Read more.
+This is the largest festival in Scandinavia for music and dance from all over the world.
+The festival was established in 1990 and takes place every year.

-Every year since 1967, the Peer Gynt festival is held in August in the Gudbrandsdalen valley to celebrate the local legend that inspired Henrik Ibsen’s dramatic poem “Peer Gynt”.
-Read more.
+Every year since 1967, the Peer Gynt festival is held every year in the Gudbrandsdalen valley to celebrate the local legend that inspired Henrik Ibsen’s dramatic poem “Peer Gynt”.

-This festival will challenge your senses with international rhythms, music, dance and food.
+This festival will challenge your senses with international rhythms, music, dance, and food.
 Mela was held for the first time in 2001 and the festival attracts around 300,000 people every year.
-Read more.